-- You left that employer during or after the calendar year in which you reached age 55.
+- You left that employer during or after the calendar year in which you reached age 55

 Assets in an IRA have their own rules regarding a penalty-free early withdrawal.
-In a similar vein, assets that you’ve rolled over from your 401k to an IRA will generally no longer be eligible for penalty-free early withdrawals unless you qualify for a different exemption (consult your tax advisor to see which exemptions apply).
-If there’s a possibility you may need to tap into the savings in your 401k, you may want to hold off on rolling those assets over to an IRA until you turn 59½.
+In a similar vein, assets that you’ve rolled over from your 401(k) to an IRA will generally no longer be eligible for penalty-free early withdrawals unless you qualify for a different exemption (consult your tax advisor to see which exemptions apply).
+If there’s a possibility you may need to tap into the savings in your 401(k), you may want to hold off on rolling those assets over to an IRA until you turn 59 ½.

-Let’s say you retire from Company ABC at age 57 and immediately take a job with Company XYZ.
-After a year, you decide you’re ready to retire for good at the age of 58.
-You could take penalty-free distributions from the 401k plans administered by Companies ABC and XYZ.
+Let’s say you leave Company ABC at age 56 and immediately take a job with Company XYZ.
+After a year, you decide you’re ready to retire for good at the age of 57.
+You could take penalty-free distributions from the 401(k) plans administered by both Company ABC and Company XYZ.

-However, in the event you need to tap into those savings at a younger age, make sure you’re following all of the rules to avoid penalties and following your comprehensive financial plan.
+However, in the event that you need to tap into those savings at a younger age, make sure you’re following all the rules to avoid penalties and sticking with your comprehensive financial plan.

-At Wealth Enhancement Group, we’ve built something special: a software-based tool we call RealityCheck.
+At Wealth Enhancement Group, we’ve built something special: a software-based tool we call RealityCheck™.
 It translates abstract investment statistics into a real-world projection: how much retirement income you’ll have to live on.
 It’s also a bit of a play on words because your retirement income needs to replace that paycheck you currently rely on.

 The opinions voiced in this material are for general information only and are not intended to be a substitute for specific tax advice for any individual.
 We suggest that you discuss your specific tax issues with a qualified tax advisor.